lithops-cloud/lithops/docs/source/data_processing.rst

 Processing data from localhost files
 ------------------------------------

-.. note:: This is only allowed when running Lithops in the localhost mode
+.. note:: This is only allowed when running Lithops with the localhost backend

 For processing data from localhost files, the input data must be either a directory path, a list of directory paths, a file path a list of file paths.
 As in the previous cases, if you set the *size of the chunk* or the *number of chunks*, the partitioner is activated inside Lithops and it is responsible to split the objects into smaller chunks, eventually spawning one function for each generated chunk.
 If *size of the chunk* and *number of chunks* are not set, chunk is an entire object, so one function activation is executed for each individual object.